Bolometer: Applications in particle physics

 The term bolometer is also used in particle physics to designate an unconventional particle detector.
 They use the same principle described above.
 The bolometers are sensitive not only to light but to every form of energy.

 The operating principle is similar to that of a calorimeter in thermodynamics.
 However, the approximations, ultra low temperature, and the different purpose of the device make the operational use rather different.
 In the jargon of high energy physics, these devices are not called "calorimeters", since this term is already used for a different type of detector (see Calorimeter).
 Their use as particle detectors was proposed from the beginning of the 20th century, but the first regular, though pioneering, use was only in the 1980s because of the difficulty associated with cooling and operating a system at cryogenic temperature.
 They can still be considered to be at the developmental stage.

+Applications in plasma physics

+Bolometers play a pivotal role in monitoring radiation in fusion plasmas.
+The Wendelstein 7-X (W7-X) stellarator employs a two-camera bolometer system to capture plasma radiation.
+This setup is optimized to identify 2D radiation distributions within a symmetrical triangular plasma cross-section.
+Recent progress includes the refinement of a tomographic reconstruction algorithm, which leans on the principle of relative gradient smoothing (RGS) of emission profiles.
+This has been effectively applied to the W7-X hydrogen discharges powered by electron cyclotron resonance heating (ECRH).
+In terms of hardware, the W7-X bolometers are equipped with metal-resistive detectors.
+These are distinguished by a 5 μm thick gold absorber, sized 1.3 mm in the poloidal direction and 3.8 mm toroidally, mounted on a ceramic (silicon nitride Si3N4) substrate.
+The inclusion of a 50 nm carbon layer is strategic, enhancing the detection efficiency for low-energy photons.
+These detectors are notably attuned to impurity line radiation, covering a spectrum from the very ultraviolet (VUV) to soft x-rays (SXR).
+Given their resilience and innovative design, they are being considered as prototypes for the upcoming ITER bolometer detectors.

 Microbolometers

 A microbolometer is a specific type of bolometer used as a detector in a thermal camera.
 It is a grid of vanadium oxide or amorphous silicon heat sensors atop a corresponding grid of silicon.
 Infrared radiation from a specific range of wavelengths strikes the vanadium oxide or amorphous silicon, and changes its electrical resistance.
 This resistance change is measured and processed into temperatures which can be represented graphically.
 The microbolometer grid is commonly found in three sizes, a 640×480 array, a 320×240 array (384×288 amorphous silicon) or less expensive 160×120 array.
+640x512 VOx arrays are commonly used in static security camera applications with low shock resistance requirements.
 Different arrays provide the same resolution with larger array providing a wider field of view.
 Larger, 1024×768 arrays were announced in 2008.